Title: Children of Anguish and Anarchy (Legacy of Orïsha, Book 3)

 Impact of Children of Anguish and Anarchy

-As the concluding volume of the Legacy of Orïsha trilogy, this book introduced us to even more worlds.
-Children of Anguish and Anarchy, being the third book, naturally sparked a lot of conversation about the direction the book took.
-Like the previous books, there is a lot of magic and action to keep readers engaged.
+As the concluding volume of the Legacy of Orïsha trilogy, this book introduced us to even more worlds and more magic.
+For fans who have followed Children of Blood and Bone and Children of Virtue and Vengeance, this book, being the third, naturally sparked a lot of conversation about the direction it took and how the Legacy of Orïsha trilogy concludes.